tomas-ribeiro-pinto/story_time/README.md

 ## Callbacks for moving to a different page
 The package also supports adding callbacks for going a page backwards and for going a page forwards to the StoryPageView widget.
 See the example project for more details.

+## Callbacks for moving to a different story
+The package also supports adding a callback for whenever the story index changes to the StoryPageView widget.
+See the example project for more details.

 ## Tips

 This package is still under development.
 If you have any requests or questions, please ask on [github](https://github.com/santa112358/story/issues)